buildbot/buildbot-master-buildpack/Readme.md

 Example usage:

-The only things you should provide is an empty git repo with a `.env` file.
+The only thing you should provide is an empty git repo with a `.env` file.

     $ cat .env
     export BB_REPO='https://github.com/buildbot/buildbot'